 Lupus can affect almost any part of your body, so it can cause a wide variety of symptoms.
 Some people with lupus have joint pain, for example, while others have swelling.
 Many people with lupus experience no symptoms at all.
 This can make diagnosing lupus difficult.
+Find out if your symptoms might be lupus by taking the Self Assessment Quiz.

 Common signs and symptoms of lupus